 These principles are outlined in the AWS GovCloud High contract with the VA and describe ownership of PII/PHI held by AWS with great detail.
-DIP POCs may be able to provide a relevant artifact upon request

 9.4 NIST 800-144 states, "Organizations are ultimately accountable for the security and privacy of data held by a cloud provider on their behalf."
 Is this principle described in contracts with customers?
 Why or why not?